CitrineInformatics/crystal-refinement/README.md

 The optimizer will follow multiple paths to see which path yields the best final fit.
 For example, if two different elements both yield similar R1 values at a given crystal site, the optimizer will try both options to see which give the best final fit.
 This results in a branching tree structure.

-# List of user-specified bond lengths to use in place of the optimizer-determined bond lengths (using the heuristic or
-# machine learning estimates).
-Bond lengths not specified in this list will have optimizer-determined bond lengths.

-# Full list of all element pairs to be considered for mixing.
-If the list is empty e.g. [], no mixing will be
-# considered.
-If the list of mixing pairs is not specified in this config file, the optimizer will automatically
-# determine mixing pairs to be considered.